Bullying Let’s Stop A Bullet Together

 Let's stop the bullet!

 How about we try to be more aware of its sting?
-What if we pray together to make it an offense of the past?
-Do we need to put a seatbelt on bullying before someone else gets hurt?
+What if we pray together to make it an offense to the past?
+Should we put a seatbelt on bullying before someone else gets hurt?

 Little comments start passed off as humor.
-Negativity gains more attention as we distract from interaction face to face, and immersed in technology.
+Negativity gains more attention as we distract from face-to-face interaction and disappear into technology.
 People forget the impact of a look or a sneer as no one is looking at the heart.
-We are busy primping for the Selfie, retouching the friend photo and lying to ourselves that we still seek community and closeness.
+We are busy preening for the Selfie, retouching the friend photo, and lying to ourselves that we still seek community and closeness.

 Loneliness is a casualty of this technological separation and bitterness roots.
-Then it seeds growing rampant with thistle and binds in hurt, revenge, and eventual attack.
-Whether conscious or conditioned to the societal norm of making fun, putting down, trying to feel better about self, the truth is we take attention off of our weakness to self-preserve.
-Deep down, there is a distinct uneasiness as it never releases pain when we harm another but perpetuates more suffering.
+Then its seeds grow rampant with thistle and bind in hurt, revenge, and eventual attack.
+Whether conscious or conditioned to the societal norm of making fun, putting down, or trying to feel better about ourselves, the truth is we take attention off of our weakness to self-preserve.
+Deep down, there is a distinct uneasiness, as it never releases pain when we harm another, but perpetuates more suffering.

-While we are a society of hurt people hurting people, when does it stop?
+While we are a society of hurting people, when does it stop?
 Though it may seem frivolous in a world of temptation and evil, the random act of kindness can become an epidemic if we attend to it half as much as social media, phones, and the nightly news.
-While not all news is wrong, it appears the world and people focus on that which is sensational and dramatized.
-The goal of separation is to arouse adverse reaction, as opposed to the positive spin or attempt to make the world driven toward genuine kindness.
+While not all information is wrong, it appears the world and people focus on that which is sensational and dramatized.
+Separation aims to arouse adverse reactions, as opposed to the positive spin or attempt to make the world driven toward genuine kindness.

 We don’t want to lose anyone else to bullying, and we don’t want you to be its next victim.
-There needs to be a call to kindness and being present.
-Thinking before speaking and or reacting.
-Attention to the aftermath of the bullet of bullying, either overtly or covert.
+There needs to be a call to kindness and being present and thinking before speaking or reacting—attention to the aftermath of the bullet of bullying, either overtly or covert.

-What if instead of knocking someone down we help to pick someone up?
-How about we all work on treating others the way we should, with kindness and acceptance?
-Could we learn from our mistakes and hold one another accountable not with a judging eye, but a forgiving heart?
+What if instead of knocking someone down, we help to pick someone up?
+How about we all work on treating others as we should, with kindness and acceptance?
+Could we learn from our mistakes and hold one another accountable not with a judging eye but with a forgiving heart?

-You may be the bully, or you may be the target, but believe it or not in this life you are a sinner, so my guess is you’ve been both.
-We can change this; learn a new way, a better and more loving and honest way.
-A Godly centered way would be an impressive start.
-One day at a time with a clean slate, no matter what we have done, He forgives.
+You may be the bully or the target, but believe it or not, you are a sinner in this life, so my guess is you’ve been both.
+We can change this; learn a new way, a better, more loving, and honest way.
+A Godly-centered way would be an impressive start.
+He forgives one day at a time with a clean slate, no matter what we have done.
 He died for us, so no one else has to.
 We have to keep learning to live like HIM.
-Luke 6:31 do to others as would have them do to you let's STOP A BULLET together!
-PEACE
+Luke 6:31 do to others as would have them do to you.
+Let’s STOP A BULLET together!

 © 2012 Kathy Henderson